 Finally, Mario Aguja writes about the marginalization of Mindanao in the Philippine South against the hegemony of Metro Manila in the North as the de facto center of economic, political, military, and cultural power.
 He problematizes this center-periphery relation to cover the practice of sociology itself.
 While issues from Mindanao, such as the Muslim-Christian conflict, extreme poverty rates, and violent extremism, are compelling topics for sociological analysis, Philippine sociology's discourse was limited to topics that were of interest to the center.
 To reverse this bias, the PSS recently made a decisive pivot to Mindanao by bringing annual conferences to the region and placed Mindanaoan sociologists at the forefront of the national conversation.

-Direct all correspondence to Filomin C. Gutierrez < fcgutierrez@up.edu.ph > Urban Studies in the Philippines: Sociology as an Anchor by Louie Benedict R. Ignacio, University of Santo Tomas, Philippines and member of ISA Research Committees on Sociology of Education (RC04) and Regional and Urban Development (RC21)
+Direct all correspondence to Filomin C. Gutierrez < fcgutierrez@up.edu.ph > by Louie Benedict R. Ignacio, University of Santo Tomas, Philippines and member of ISA Research Committees on Sociology of Education (RCO4) and Regional and Urban Development (RC21)